Add Metadata Tool: For When Your Media is Already in a Bucket

 Because the operation happens completely on the server, the whole process is very quick and usually finishes within a few minutes, even with thousands of Media Library items.

-After the Add Metadata tool has been run, two new links will appear:
+After the Add Metadata tool has been run, two new links will appear in the tool’s panel:

 The Add Metadata tool adds new metadata records according to your settings without checking if the files already exist in the bucket.
 There are a few reasons why files might be missing in the bucket:

-- WP Offload Media’s Storage Provider settings didn’t match for the Provider, Bucket or Path (Key) pattern for the associated objects
+- WP Offload Media’s Storage Settings didn’t match for the Storage Provider, Bucket or Add Prefix to Bucket Path and Add Year & Month to Bucket Path combination (Key) for the associated objects

 - Some objects have been removed from the bucket